 BHS recognizes the importance of recruitment and retention of bilingual/bicultural staff as being the best way of engaging and retaining clients and this is an expectation of every contract.
 Survey responses from LEP clients have indicated the importance of bilingual staff.
 Prior client satisfaction surveys have underscored that increased satisfaction was correlated with the presence of bilingual staff on site.
 There is a continuing challenge to recruit and retain highly skilled bilingual/bicultural staff as they are in greater demand.
 Due to the limited number of highly skilled bilingual/bicultural staff in this region, BHS is faced with the challenge of competing with other agencies and institutions outside of the public behavioral health sector that can offer salaries that are more competitive.
-For example, salaries offered by hospitals, health plans, and the California Department of Corrections and Rehabilitation tend to be higher, which results in stiff competition in urban areas like Sacramento County.
-In the past several years, another challenge has surfaced due to the budget deficit and the nature of civil service requirements. conditions present special challenges to bilingual/bicultural staff who have been hired more recently and are likely to be more responsive to other employment opportunities, thus affecting retention in the public behavioral health system.
+For example, salaries offered by hospitals, health plans, and the California Department of Corrections and Rehabilitation tend to be higher, which results in competition in urban areas like Sacramento County.
+Although BHS has authorized contract providers to increase the salaries of their direct service staff, the competitive job market continues to result in staff departures for private or school settings, thus affecting retention in the public behavioral health system.

 The pandemic and statewide requirements have also impacted BHS and contract providers' ability to hire and retain staff throughout our programs, especially staff from culturally and linguistically diverse communities.
-BHS intends to utilize strategies and approaches related to recruitment, hiring, promotion and retention to increase the diversity of our workforce in order to be more reflective of the communities that we serve.
-BHS seeks to offer Workforce Education and Training financial incentive programs administered by the Office of Statewide Health Planning and Development (OSHPD) to support the ongoing workforce shortages in the public mental health system.
-Through our membership in the Regional Partnership for the Central Region, BHS will be able to participate in the Undergraduate Scholarship Program, Graduate stipend program, and Loan Repayment Program.
+BHS intends to utilize strategies and approaches related to recruitment, hiring, promotion and retention to increase the diversity of our workforce to be more reflective of the communities that we serve.
+BHS seeks to offer Workforce Education and Training financial incentive programs administered by the Department of Health Care Access and Information (HCAI) to support the ongoing workforce shortages in the public mental health system.
+Through our membership in the Regional Partnership for the Central Region, BHS will be able to participate in the Undergraduate